The Brown measure of the sum of a self-adjoint element and an imaginary multiple of a semicircular element: Examples

 \subsection{Bernoulli case}

-Our second example is the one in which $\mu$ is Bernoulli distributed, with mass $\alpha$ at $1$ and mass $\beta=1-\alpha$ at $-1$, for $0<\alpha<1.$ The case $\alpha=1/2$ was previously analyzed in the paper of Stephanov \cite{stephanov} and also in Section V of \cite{JN1} by different methods.
+In our second example, the law $\mu$ of $x_{0}$ is Bernoulli distributed, with mass $\alpha$ at $1$ and mass $\beta=1-\alpha$ at $-1$, for $0<\alpha<1.$ The case $\alpha=1/2$ was previously analyzed in the paper of Stephanov \cite{stephanov} and also in Section V of \cite{JN1} by different methods.

 Denote by $Q(a)$ the quartic polynomial

 Then the domain $\Omega_{t}$ and the density of the Brown measure in this example are computed in the following proposition.

 \begin{proposition} Any $\lambda\in\Omega_{t}$ satisfies $\left\vert \operatorname{Re}\lambda\right\vert <1$.
 The domain $\Omega_{t}$ is given by